Verizon vs. AT&T Stock - Which is Better Long-Term?

 Vz vs T - Which is better according to the Data?

-If you’re looking for a strictly data approach to making your decision — there’s absolutely no contest. $VZ looks strong and ready to rumble and $T looks like a beached whale suffocating on the shore; $VZ has returned 2-3x what $T has in the last 10 years, including dividends reinvested.
+If you’re looking for a strict data-focused approach to making your decision — there’s absolutely no contest. $VZ looks strong and ready to rumble and $T looks like a beached whale suffocating on the shore; $VZ has returned 2-3x what $T has in the last 10 years, including dividends reinvested.

 However if you take a contrarian approach to the data, $T is about 30% cheaper, with a P/E 30% less than VZ, a dividend yield over 30% higher than VZ, and about 30% more revenue currently than Verizon.